Airbus set for Virgin, Germania order boosts at Farnborough

 The U.S. company announced a preliminary deal with Volga Dnepr last year.

-Also this week, it will effectively relaunch the smallest version of its 737 MAX series by adding more seats to make it more economical for airlines and reverse weak sales.
+In a sign of growing competition in the single-aisle jet market, meanwhile, Boeing is expected to relaunch the smallest version of its 737 MAX series by adding more seats to make it more economical for airlines, after negotiating the change with buyers including Southwest Airlines (LUV.N).

-It is also looking at adding a new and larger version of the 737 MAX family and has not ruled out both doing this and developing a larger new "middle-market" region-hopping jet.

-At least one of those moves partially includes a response to the success of the 185-seat A321neo, illustrated by what sources describe as plans for Norwegian Air (NWC.OL) to upgrade 30 of the 100 150-seat A320neos it has ordered to the larger jet.
+Airbus is expected to talk up the recent sales success of its A321neo, the largest member of its medium-haul family, as Norwegian Air (NWC.OL) considers upgrading about 30 of the 100 A320neo it has on order to the larger 185-seat A321neo.

-The company, which last month delivered the first of 72 A320neo planes ordered by India's GoAir, is in talks with the same airline for a follow-on order containing a similar number of jets, industry sources said, confirming a Bloomberg report.

-AirAsia, which is also in fresh talks to buy more jets, is itself bullish on India after regulatory changes.